cwmoss/mullitics/README.md

 # mullitics

-this is a experimental port of _nullitics_ to php
+this is a experimental port of _nullitics_ by Serge Zaitsev https://nullitics.com/ to php

 needs php 7.4. - 8.2 with extensions: intl, pdo-sqlite, json